Fiction

 “No.”

-Back at his studio that night, the sadness of the thought of her father possibly never allowing him to see her again hit him so deeply that he wrote:
+That night, back at his studio, the sadness of the thought of her father possibly never allowing him to see her again, affected him so deeply that he wrote:

-A few hours later, he wrote a note on the side of that first page, perpendicular to the rest of it, before he put that page back underneath the subsequent ones, that this verse had been “The first of many discarded while irresistibly closing verbal fingers around the hurt to squeeze its juice onto a page where others could feel and sing it.
+After a few hours of more writing, he wrote a note on the side of that first page, perpendicular to the rest of it, before putting it back underneath the subsequent ones, that this had been “The first of many discarded verses while irresistibly closing verbal fingers around the hurt to squeeze its juice onto a page where others could feel and sing it.
 Re-rewriting.
 Re-rethinking.
 Kept me up so late.”
-Previous lyrics about medical professionals, like Linda Hazzard, the physician who starved patients to death, and ruined the health of many who didn’t die, and embezzled money from them, had inspired a rougher vernacular that sometimes had to be written without rhyming.
-Tonight, for these darker lyrics, that felt right.
-It could be heard even in this vertical note on the side of the page and not rhyming became a new part of his repertoire.
+Previous lyrics about medical professionals, like Linda Hazzard, the physician who starved patients to death, and ruined the health of many who didn’t die, while embezzling money from them, required a rougher vernacular.
+How could embezzling from the patients being starved to death be felt in words using the same form as limericks?
+There were poets who felt that the sound of the words was more important than the sense of them.
+He dropped rhyming.
+Then dropped meter.
+And then adopted a rougher vocabulary.
+The smoothness of “Quoth the Raven, Nevermore” was not lost on him, but neither was the turbulence of Pound’s “Souls out of Erebus, cadaverous dead, of brides / Of youths and of the old who had borne much.”
+Parked long-term visibly on a corner of his desk was the line from Ginsberg, “the absolute heart of the poem of life butchered out of their own bodies.”
+That felt right that night.
+It could be heard even in the vertical note on the side of the page.
+No meter.
+No rhyme.
+The sound of the words.
+The rawness of the images.

-One time previously he had written a lyric that was a list of names of the nurses and doctors who were killers who were inept enough or flamboyant enough to get caught.
-And that didn’t rhyme.
-What if he wrote a song that was a list of all the things he knew about love, perhaps about what it would feel like if he couldn’t see her again?
+Previously he had written a lyric that was a list of the names of the nurses and doctors who were killers who either were inept enough or flamboyant enough to get caught.
+That didn’t rhyme.
+What if he wrote a song that was a list of all the things he knew about love, but perhaps from the vantage of what it would feel like if he couldn’t see her again – which was a thought that would keep him up late another night as he wrote words that some later described as “out there.”
+Most of the voices in his new musical pieces were humming inside drums now.
+When any weren’t, “out there” accurately described the lyrics he had them speak or sing.
+For instance, the verses a song he separated the abrupt stop of the music for the spoken “When’re you gonna to get a car?” with music abruptly resuming.
+This progressed to incomplete phrases and even single words sewn into the music, seemingly randomly sometimes.

-In the lobby, as a salesman was showing him tire choices, she looked at car magazines.
+In the lobby, as a salesman was showing him tires, she looked at car magazines, or tried to.
 When done choosing tires, he looked at the displays of the expensive cast rims popular with muscle car owners and found they hummed when tapped with a fingernail.
-People with classical guitar training have well-kept fingernails of a certain length on their right hands for “picking,” and often take gelatin tablets, as he did, to increase the strength of them.
+People with classical guitar training have well-kept fingernails of a certain length on their right hands for “picking,” and often swallow gelatin tablets, as he did, to increase the strength of them.
 His could do drum rolls.
-Or do the opposite and create soft melodies by moving from rim to rim.
+Or the opposite and create soft melodies by moving from rim to rim.
 Tapping in different places produced different pitches.
-He learned the locations of the pitches of one rim, moved to the next, and then the next until he knew where to hit each one to stay in key.
+He learned the locations of the pitches of one rim, moved to the next, and then the next until he knew where to hit each one to get which notes.
 Their amazingly long sustain was working for him as he struck notes far enough apart to need only slow steps between rims.
-When he happened to look up at Lil, she was looking at him smiling.
-He guessed she might be smiling about having a boyfriend who, in the presence of fancy car parts, thought only about how to use them to make music, and in this case, soulful music that felt like that quiet hug by the van.
+When he happened to look up at Lil, she was smiling at him.
+He guessed that might be because of having a boyfriend who, in the presence of fancy car parts, thought only about how to use them to make music, and in this case, a soulful sound that he hoped to her would feel like that quiet hug by the van had felt to him.

 Miricle’s agent, Mort, got him a day in a studio to get professional overdubbing and then sent a copy of it to Harry Nilsson among others, one of whom shared it with David Crosby who came to hear this percussive event live.
 Afterwards Mort and Miricle and Crosby talked.
 Crosby told Miricle they would talk again.

 Mort also found people who were looking for compositions.
 Sometimes the ones Miricle wrote for them went into a stack where they floated around indefinitely.
 One group recorded one and then broke up.
 Someone else took one saying he was going to use it in a lounge act on the Holiday Inn circuit.
 Would that ever turn into money?
 There were jingle submissions.
-And then there were the compositions no one would even look at, some with frame drums with lyrics along with normal melody and normal instruments, as well as pieces with nothing but drums or voices sometimes with unusual instruments.
+And then there were the compositions no one would even look at, the ones with nothing but frame drums and lyrics, as well as pieces with nothing but voices, sometimes with unusual instruments.

 A year after their previous conversation, Crosby called to see if Miricle had any new compositions.
 “Of course.”
 So, they got together and picked for a while and then got to talking.
-On Miricle’s mind was a rumor he had heard about Fogerty’s vowing never to write another song.
-Miricle said it would be a tragedy that could not be allowed to happen and told Crosby what he thought Fogerty should do.
-Crosby called Fogerty.
+On Miricle’s mind was the rumor he had heard about Fogerty’s vowing never to write another song and what he thought Fogerty should do.

 If Miricle had not sprained his ankle, he would have talked to Fogerty already.
-He mentioned he was writing a song about a fourteenth century barber in France, back when barbers pulled teeth and administered cures.
+He mentioned that to friends who said he should get it looked at.
+He responded that he was writing a song about a fourteenth century barber in France, back when barbers pulled teeth and administered cures.
 They were the neighborhood medical clinics of their day.
 One got caught turning patients into meat pies.
 “That’s where you have to start.
 To understand medicine, you have to start there.”

 His friends said, “Really?
 With meat pies?” and “That is what you are writing songs about?” and “Not exactly top forty, is it?”
 He told them they were proof of how right Engels was.
 They said, “At least get crutches,” and “Fogerty’s not going to wait forever,”

 He almost never talked about meat pie medicine.
-He tried not to say to Lil too often that there wasn’t enough honest information in medicine for anyone to be able to have anything but faith in it.
-And you can’t argue with faith.
+He tried not to tell Lil too often that there wasn’t enough honest information in medicine for anyone to be able to have anything but faith in it.
+And people love faith.
+And, you can’t argue with faith, making it too frustrating even to mention.
 But limping made mentioning it unavoidable.
-It creeped into his songs even when he wasn’t limping.
-It felt like it was supposed to, like he had been put on this earth to sing a warning about medicine, but now it had to compete with Lil.
+Now it creeped into his songs even when he wasn’t limping.
+It felt like it was supposed to, like he had been put on this earth to sing that warning.
+But it had to compete with Lil now.
 And love songs are what you want to sing.

 Suddenly, everything had to be put on hold.
 Mort telephoned to say there was a cancellation on Monday night at the Troubadour.
 Could Miricle put something together in time?
-Damn straight, he could.
+Damn straight he could.
+That was the usual night for his crowd.
 He did not mention his ankle.
 Mort started suggesting name performers he thought he could get, but Miricle refused.
 Other performers could not possibly synchronize with what his group had been doing.
 He did not want another opportunity blown by name performers.
+In Mort’s silence, you could feel his frustration.

 Mort caught Miricle’s eye and motioned for him to come backstage.
 Miricle managed to limp through everyone to get there.
 Mort said people were saying it seemed as though someone must have purposely been keeping anyone from finding out about whatever this was with so many people involved and no one knowing anything about it.
 Mort said that was good gossip.

-They got a standing ovation.
-Mort beckoned Miricle backstage again.
-He said, “It’s unbelievable.
+However, there was not such a moment at the very end because the audience leaped into a standing ovation.
+Mort beckoned Miricle backstage again and said, “It’s unbelievable.
 It’s all happening.
+Your taking that moment to show what just two of you can do with drum-humming and a mic, and then your voice unmic’d, was a very smart move.
 Industry people want to talk to you.
 I didn’t dream you would strike like this.
 You hit some chord and they want to talk.
 Don’t let anyone talk you into signing anything tonight.
-I’m setting up appointments for during the week.”
+I’m making appointments for during the week.”

-Immediately, a dozen kids joined and within just several claps a hundred were facing Miricle making that unified drum roll, all of which stopped on one beat in response to his slight chin rise followed by a quick nod.
+Immediately, a dozen kids joined and within just several more claps a hundred were facing Miricle making that unified drum roll.
+After a bit, in response to his slight chin rise followed by a quick nod, everyone stopped on the same beat.
 The audience had become silent to watch.
-Paul already had already gone to get the busses.
+Paul already had already gone to get the buses.
 With a sweep of one hand, Miricle directed the kids out the door and, without another word, they picked up their instruments and quietly began filing out when someone in the audience clapped and the rest of the audience joined in.
 It was as impressive as anything else that night.
-For the kids, it was just a normal thing they were used to doing, only going out the door instead of into a musical movement.
+For the kids, it was just a normal thing they were used to doing, only this time going out the door instead of into a musical movement.
 But this was the first time they were being applauded for it.
 They didn’t know if it was okay to show emotion, but they beamed.

-The real jubilation though, was watching kids, when they got back, running from busses to parents in cars to tell them what just had happened.
+The real jubilation though, was watching kids, when they got back, running from buses to parents in cars to tell them what just had happened.

 The most accurate answer Miricle could give was to shrug quietly that last night he had performed at the Troubadour.